applied-acoustics/easy_juce/README.md

 ![Change constructor](/readme_images/plugin_editor_constructor.png?raw=true "Change constructor")

 - In the generated PluginProcessor files.
-Change parent from `AudioProcessor` to `easy:: AudioProcessor ` in PluginProcessor.h and do the same thing for the constructor in PluginProcessor.cpp.
+Change parent from `AudioProcessor` to `easy::AudioProcessor ` in PluginProcessor.h and do the same thing for the constructor in PluginProcessor.cpp.

 ![Change heritage](/readme_images/audio_heritage.png?raw=true "Change heritage")